 The Documentation of Consumer Choice form explains the right to a Fair Hearing and provides information regarding the process for requesting a Fair Hearing.
 DHS/DDS Case Managers also provide an explanation of the form and process as well as assisting in the process.
 The form also includes a section requiring the choice between HCBS waiver services and institutional care and acknowledges the freedom of choice of qualified providers.
 This form is reviewed annually and a copy is maintained electronically in the DDS case management database.
 The member and/or his/her representative are informed of all changes in service provision (denial, reduction, suspension or termination of services) through a written notice.
 These notices are generated automatically by the DHS/DDS authorization system or in the case of denial or termination, by the DHS system.
 This notice includes information regarding the method of requesting a Fair Hearing.
-In addition, any adverse action relating to SoonerCare eligibility generates a notice from the DHS Information Management System, which includes information related to request of a Fair Hearing.
-The DHS/DDS Case Manager assists the member or their representative in requesting and preparing for a Fair Hearing as requested.
+In addition, any adverse action relating to SoonerCare eligibility generates a notice from the DHS Information Management System, which includes information related to request of a Fair Hearing as requested.
 The notice specifies that services may continue during the pendency of the appeal if requested.
 The Hearing process and other information regarding this process is explained in OAC 340:2-5 and based on Section 168 of Title 56 of Oklahoma Statutes and applicable federal regulations.